giuliapunzi/stringUnmatching/GPU-matching/README.md

  ```
  More info are availabe by running `convert -h`.

- 2. `hamming`, which computes the minimum Hamming distance of multiple templates (of exactly 32 nucleotides) in a given FASTA sequence, which must be provided as the first argument (or after the `-s`/`--sequence` option).
+ 2. `mindist`, which computes the minimum Hamming distance of multiple templates (of exactly 32 nucleotides) in a given FASTA sequence, which must be provided as the first argument (or after the `-s`/`--sequence` option).
+If the `-e`/`--edit` option is given, it computes the minimum edit distance instead.
 By default, it assumes that the sequence is already binarized (using `convert`), unless the `-f`/`--fasta` option is given.
 The templates are read from standard input or from the trailing CLI argument in FASTA format, one for each line, unless the `-b`/`--binary` option is given, and the computed Hamming distance is printed in the standard output.
 For example, the following command computes the distances in the binary `template.bin` file and stores the result in `output.txt`
  ```
- cat templates.bin | hamming sequence.fa -f -b > output.txt
+ cat templates.bin | mindist sequence.fa -f -b > output.txt
  ```
- More info are availabe by running `hamming -h`.
+ More info are availabe by running `mindist -h`.

 ### Tracking execution progress

 For larger files, it may be usefull to keep track of the progress of the conversion and/or computation.
 For this, you may use [`tqdm`](https://tqdm.github.io/) as follows
 ```
 export N=100000
-dd if=/dev/urandom bs=8 count=$N | hamming sequence.bin -b | tqdm --total=$N > output.txt
+dd if=/dev/urandom bs=8 count=$N | mindist sequence.bin -b | tqdm --total=$N > output.txt
 ```
 This example generates the distance of 100000 random templates, while visualizing the computation with a progress bar.